 New Zealand’s national parks

-In 2007 New Zealand had 14 national parks, covering about 11.5% of the country’s land area.
+In 2015 New Zealand had 13 national parks.
 These parks have scenery, ecological systems or natural features which are so beautiful, distinctive or scientifically interesting that it is in the national interest to preserve them permanently.
 New Zealanders value their national parks highly, and access to them for recreation, relaxation, or reflection is widely seen as a birthright.

 The parks are, from north to south: